TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

 ```

+Here is a list of the six plots and what we are looking for:

-Residuals vs. fitted: trend may suggest relationship not linear.
+**Residuals vs. fitted**: trend may suggest the relationship not linear.
+Changing
+  spread of the residuals suggests heteroskedasticity, though this may be easier
+  to see on Scale-location plot.
+Outliers.

-Normal Q-Q: are the residuals normally distributed, per error term assumption.
+**Normal Q-Q**: are the residuals normally distributed, per error term assumption in
-  Potential outliers.
+  the case of smaller sample sizes (if large sample, you may not care unless
+  deviations are really large).
+Outliers.

-Scale-location: are residuals homoskedastic? or does residual magnitude depend
+**Scale-location**: are residuals homoskedastic? or does residual magnitude change
-  on fitted value.
+  w/ fitted value.
 Potential outliers. sqrt(abs(residuals)) less skewed than
   abs(residuals) for normally distributed.
-Should bounce around 1.
+The scale values should bounce around 1.

-Cook's distance: identifies 'influential outliers': identified by jackknifing:
+**Cook's distance**: identifies 'influential outliers': identified by jackknifing:
   how much do fitted values for other points change when this point is dropped from
   the fitting procedure?
 Average sum-of-squared change in fitted values,
   normalized by dividing by original residual standard deviation.
+Values greater
+  than `0.5` indicate high influence.

-Residuals vs. leverage: outliers with large leverage; disassembles Cook's distance
+**Residuals vs. leverage**: outliers with large leverage; disassembles Cook's distance
   into residual (`y` component) and leverage (`x` component).
 Look for points outside
   dashed line where Cook's distance > `0.5`.
-Spread should not
+Spread should not change with leverage:
-  change with leverage: suggests heteroskedasticity.
+  suggests heteroskedasticity.

-Cook's distance vs. leverage: another way of projecting these properties.
+**Cook's distance vs. leverage**: another way of projecting these properties.

-Here we will try with some categorical data.
-Since the design is exactly balanced
+Here we will try the same thing with some categorical data.
+Since the design is
-  (equal number of observations in each group) each data point has exactly the
+  exactly balanced (equal number of observations in each group) each data point has
-  same leverage.
-Three categories, so `p` (number of returned coefficients, not
+  exactly the same leverage.
+There are three categories, so `p` (number of returned
-  counting the intercept) is once again '2':
+  coefficients, not counting the intercept) is once again '2':

 ```
 dat <- iris